 Children enrolled at the Nursery School (ages 2 to 4 on Fitzjohn's Avenue) automatically progress to the Pre-Prep School (ages 4 to 7 in Netherhall Gardens) at age 4, so few external places are available at Reception entry.
 Externally applying families are invited to meet the head before admission, and places are then allocated at her discretion.
 Admissions give priority to siblings and children of former pupils, which can make it more competitive for new families.

 As an independent school, North Bridge House does not operate within local authority catchment areas or admissions timetables.
-Families interested in entry from September 2026 onwards should note the transition to Alleyn's Hampstead and contact the new institution for up-to-date admissions processes and availability.
+Families interested in entry should contact the school directly for up-to-date admissions processes, availability and any transition arrangements.
 The school's Hampstead location in leafy north-west London is well-connected, though no specific catchment distance data is published for independent admissions.

 North Bridge House Nursery & Pre-Prep Schools offers a warm, specialist-rich early years education in the heart of Hampstead, with high staff ratios and a values-driven ethos that prioritises kindness and wellbeing.
 Children benefit from early exposure to languages, arts, sport, and outdoor learning, with outcomes that consistently exceed national averages at Key Stage 1.
 The Victorian campuses provide characterful settings, and recent accreditations in paediatric first aid and allergy care demonstrate comprehensive pastoral support.